Fergus-Gault/poolpal/README.md

 # **PoolPal**

 ## About

-PoolPal was a project created during the University of Edinburgh's System Design Project course.
+PoolPal is a project created during the University of Edinburgh's System Design Project course.
 Developed over a roughly 10 week period, PoolPal is designed to allow for remote play on a real pool table.

 ## Members

 - Josh Newham - _Project manager, app team_
 - Hugo Arbones - _Gantry, electronics_
 - Oliver Hill - _Gantry, hitting mechanism_